whipowill/d2-mod-reformed/README.md

 - __More Socketable Items__ - gloves, belts, boots, and throwing weapons are socketable
 - __New Endgame Farming__ - keys drop from all Prime and Lesser Evils
 - __Retrofit Endgame Materials__ - evil essences are now used as free crafting recipes
-- __More Crafting Options__ - all magic items work w/ crafting recipies
 - __Class & Mob Bug Fixes__ - class bugs fixed, monster bugs fixed

 ## Changes